apache/incubator-brooklyn/docs/website/download.md

 ## Download Brooklyn Binary Distributions

+**Snapshot Alert**:
+We are working our way through the Apache process for an official Apache release, but as a result it has been a long time since the last milestone release.

+**You may wish to use a [snapshot release]({{ site.path.guide }}/start/download.html) as it now has many many features not in 0.7.0-M1!**

+{% if site.brooklyn-version contains 'SNAPSHOT' %}{% else %}
+  {% FAIL_needs_updating_for_release %}
+  The alert above should be removed when we make the next release build!
+{% endif %}

 **New to Brooklyn**?
 Download the *Milestone* release below then take a look at the [Get Started](quickstart/) page.